kjhass/PublicKB/Compliance/german-federal-dpa.md

 * The data controller is located in another EU member state but the collection, processing, or use of personal data is carried out by a branch in Germany.

-* The data controller is not located in an EU member state but collects, processes or uses personal data in Germany.
+* The data controller is not located in an EU member state but collects, processes, or uses personal data in Germany.

 **What additional requirements (if any) apply where a third party processes the data on behalf of the data controller?**

 Under the Federal Data Protection Act (BDSG), the data processor can collect, process, or use data only as instructed by the data controller.
 The responsibility for compliance with data protection provisions remains with the data controller.

-Commissioned data processing must be made in writing, specifying the collection, processing, and use of the data, the technical and organizational measures and any right of the processor to issue subcontracts.
+Commissioned data processing must be made in writing, specifying the collection, processing, and use of the data, the technical and organizational measures, and any right of the processor to issue subcontracts.

 The data controller must verify compliance with any technical and organizational measures undertaken by the processor before the data processing begins and regularly afterwards.
 The results must be documented.